IcicleF/rrddmma/README.md

 This library is more for academic use than for industry.
 It is highly specialized to Mellanox/NVIDIA ConnectX network adapter series.

+**WARNING: the interfaces are unstable and under continuous change!**

 ## Linkage